Sloth-CI/sloth-ci-ext-devtools/README.md

-# Utilities to help developers create validators and extensions for Sloth CI
+# Utilities to Create Validators and Extensions for Sloth CI

 ## Installation